Video is essential for teaching, training, sharing knowledge, and explaining concepts. No matter who your audience is, video helps them learn better.

 How do I add music to a video?

 It’s pretty simple to add music to a video.
-In this section, we’ll assume you have the music file you want to use, but we also options below where you can find music for your videos if you need it.
+In this section, we’ll assume you have the music file you want to use, but later in this article we’ll share tips on where you can find music for your videos.

-I use Camtasia to create and edit videos, but most video editors will use a relatively similar process.
+I use Camtasia to create and edit all my videos.

 Step 1: Open your video